OSGeo/PROJ/docs/source/apps/proj.rst

 .. option:: -m <mult>

-    The cartesian data may be scaled by the mult parameter.
-When processing data in a forward projection mode the cartesian output values are multiplied by mult otherwise the input cartesian values are divided by mult before inverse projection.
-If the first two characters of mult are 1/ or 1: then the reciprocal value of mult is employed.
+    The cartesian data may be scaled by the *mult* parameter.
+When processing data in a forward projection mode the cartesian output values are multiplied by *mult* otherwise the input cartesian values are divided by *mult* before inverse projection.
+If the first two characters of *mult* are 1/ or 1: then the reciprocal value of *mult* is employed.

 .. option:: -f <format>

-    Format is a printf format string to control the form of the output values.
+    Where *format* is a printf format string to control the form of the output values.
     For inverse projections, the output will be in degrees when this option is employed.
-The default format is "%.2f" for forward projection and DMS for inverse.
+The default format is ``"%.2f"`` for forward projection and DMS for inverse.

+.. option:: -w<n>

+    Where *n* is the number of significant fractional digits to employ for seconds output (when the option is not specified, ``-w3`` is assumed).

-.. option:: -[w|W]<n>
+.. option:: -W<n>

-    N is the number of significant fractional digits to employ for seconds output (when the option is not specified, ``-w3`` is assumed).
-When ``-W`` is employed the fields will be constant width and with leading zeroes.
+    Where *n* is the number of significant fractional digits to employ for seconds output.
+When ``-W`` is employed the fields will be constant width with leading zeroes.

 .. option:: -v

-    causes a listing of cartographic control parameters tested for and used by the program to be printed prior to input data.
+    Causes a listing of cartographic control parameters tested for and used by the program to be printed prior to input data.
 Should not be used with the :option:`-T` option.